 They often live near water and are good swimmers.
-A jaguar’s ultra-strong jaws and teeth can bite through a crocodile skull or turtle shell, but they’ll prey on almost anything they come across – including deer, armadillos, monkeys and lizards.
+A jaguar’s ultra-strong jaws and teeth can bite through a crocodile skull or turtle shell, but they’ll prey on almost any wild animal they come across – including deer, armadillos, monkeys and lizards.

-With its forest home increasingly being destroyed, and conflict growing with farmers and ranchers, the jaguar is under serious pressure.
+Jaguars are currently Near Threatened.
+However, with its forest home increasingly being destroyed, and conflict growing with farmers and ranchers, the remaining jaguar population is declining under serious pressure.
 Jaguars now occupy less than half of their historical range.
 They’re so elusive that we don’t know exactly how many are left in the wild – but we do know their numbers are dropping.
 Help us protect these enigmatic cats.